Augsburg raid: Aftermath

 The raid had not ended well.
-4 of the Lancasters in the 44 Squadron group were shot down over northern France, and another was lost over the target.
-Flak defenses at Augsburg claimed 2 more aircraft from 97 Squadron.
-Only 5 aircraft returned from the raid, a 58% loss rate.
+Four of the Lancasters in the 44 Squadron group were shot down over northern France, and another was lost over the target.
+Flak defenses at Augsburg claimed two more aircraft from 97 Squadron.
+Only five aircraft returned from the raid, a 58% loss rate.
 Of the five that got back, one was damaged beyond repair and had to be written off, while the others had all suffered significant damage as well.
 Surviving crews felt numb over the losses.
 They were given three days leave to help get their feet back under them.
 Nettleton then took his crew up to the Air Fighting Development Unit at Duxford to try to work out evasive tactics that could be used in the event of future fighter interceptions.

-Prime Minister Winston Churchill said : “We must plainly regard the attack of the Lancasters on the U-boat engine factory at Augsburg as an outstanding achievement of the Royal Air Force.
-Undeterred by heavy losses at the outset, 44 and 97 Squadrons pierced and struck a vital point with deadly precision in broad daylight.
-Pray convey the thanks of His Majesty’s Government to the officers and men who accomplished this memorial feat of arms in which no life was lost in vain.”
+The Prime minister, Winston Churchill, said:

-Harris recommended both Nettleton and Sherwood for the Victoria Cross.
+Harris recommended both Nettleton and Sherwood for the Victoria Cross (VC).
 Nettleton was gazetted for the award on 24 April 1942.
 He was the first South African of the war to win the VC.
-The Air Ministry declined to award Sherwood the VC, though they did offer to award him the DSO if it was discovered he had survived.
+The Air Ministry declined to award Sherwood the VC, though they did offer to award him the Distinguished Service Order if it was discovered he had survived.
 To everyone's surprise, he had.
 When his aircraft hit the ground the pilot seat broke from its mounting and was thrown from the wreckage.
 Sherwood was still strapped in, and was the sole survivor from the crash.
 Many other officers and men who had survived the mission were awarded recognitions as well.

 The raid was hailed by the Ministry of Information as a triumph, and was given widespread publicity in Britain.
 The surviving crews were put to use to encourage morale for the war effort.
 This did not set well with Nettleton, who felt responsible for the loss of so many crews, but he did what the government asked of him.